 First-time college students can begin traditional nursing studies after they complete their pre-nursing requirements and are accepted into the School of Nursing.
 The nursing program will require three years to complete with a minimum of 123 credit hours.

-The Rochester College-School of Nursing (RC-SON) is pleased to offer freshman acceptance to qualified high school seniors.
+The Rochester University-School of Nursing (RC-SON) is pleased to offer freshman acceptance to qualified high school seniors.
 Freshman acceptance assures admission to the nursing program upon completion of prerequisite courses for the nursing major.
-Prerequisite courses must be completed within two years of initial enrollment to Rochester College.
+Prerequisite courses must be completed within two years of initial enrollment to Rochester University.
 The criteria for freshman admission to the RU-SON are as follows:

 - Minimum cumulative high school GPA of 3.4 on 4.0 scale.